jaantollander/Principles-of-Algorithmic-Techniques/assignment2/assignment2.md

 Design an algorithm efficiently finds the maximum subset of rectangles that do not overlap.
 More formally, each rectangle is represented by the point set \([a,b]×[c,d]\), and two rectangles overlap if and only if their interiors have non-empty intersection.

-## Question 7: Smooth Non-decrasing Subsequence
+## Question 7: Smooth Non-decreasing Subsequence
 For a sequence of non-negative real numbers \(a_1,a_2,…,a_n\), we say that a subsequence \(a_1,a_2,…,a_{i_k}\) where \(i_1 < i_2 < … < i_k\) is non-decresing subsequence of length if \(a_{i_j}≤a_{i_{j+1}}\) for all \(1≤j < k\).
 Further, we say that such a subsequence is \(B\)-smooth if we have \(a_{i_{j+1}}-a_{i_j}≤B\) for all \(1≤j< k\).

 Describe a dynamic programming algorithm that takes as input the sequence \(a_1,…,a_n\) together with integer \(B\) and produces the longest \(B\)-smooth non-decreasing subsequence (i.e. find the one with maximum \(k\)).
 To receive full credits, clearly, define the DP table as well as the recurrence.
 Briefly analyze the running time of your algorithm.